Skip to main content

 What are CPL and CPS?

-Written by Maria Z
+Written by Dorcas Ngugi

 CPL and CPS are the main indicators of your subtitles' readability.
 CPL stands for Characters Per Line and indicates how many characters are shown on screen per line of subtitles.
 CPS stands for Characters Per Second and indicates how many characters are shown on screen per second of video.